-Purbeck along with the local authorities of Bournemouth, Christchurch, East Dorset and Poole has been operating a heathland mitigation strategy since 2007.
+Former Purbeck along with the local authorities of Bournemouth, Christchurch, East Dorset and Poole has been operating a heathland mitigation strategy since 2007.
 Mitigation is required to ensure that housing growth does not lead to adverse effects on protected species that inhabit heathland, from the 'urban effects' of an increased population.
 Mitigation includes a combination of providing new infrastructure projects including suitable alternative natural greenspace (SANGs) and visitor management.
-A 5 year Heathlands SPD was adopted at the end of 2015 which includes projects identified in the Habitat Regulations Assessment for PLP1.
+A 5 year Heathlands SPD was adopted in 2020 which provides guidance on mitigation projects.